xdmushui/partner-center-sdk/develop/azure-utilization-record.md

 ---
-title: Azure Utilization Record
+title: Azure utilization record resources
 description: The Azure Utilization Record contains details about the utilization of an Azure subscription resource. ms.assetid: 4C1EEEB3-DB25-4D61-BFED-C4AB5D3BB5CF ms.date: 12/15/2017 ms.localizationpriority: medium
 ---

-# Azure Utilization Record
+# Azure utilization record resources

 **Applies To**

 - Partner Center
 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

 The Azure Utilization Record contains details about the utilization of an Azure subscription resource.
 If you are a cloud service provider